yeukyul/lindia/README.md

 -   [`gg_cooksd()`](#gg_cooksd): Cook's distance plot with potential outliars labeled on top
 -   [`gg_diagnose()`](#gg_diagnose): All diagnostic plots, layed out in a grid

 `gg_resX()` and `gg_diagnose()` would return multiple plots after a call to the function.
 By default, they would return one aggregate plot of all diagnostic plots as one arranged grid.
 If user needs more flexibility in determining graphical elements and inclusion/exclusion of certain plots, set `to.plot` parameter in the function call to 'list'.
 It will return a list of all plots, which user can manipulate.
-Another possible value for `to.plot` is 'base_r', which prints out the base R graphics.
+Another possible value for `to.plot` is `base_r`, which prints out the base R graphics.

 An example would as be followed: